Date Pinwheels Recipe

 - 4. Remove waxed paper; spread with date mixture.
 Tightly roll up each portion jelly-roll style, starting with a long side; wrap in plastic wrap.
 Refrigerate for 2 hours or until firm.

 - 5. Unwrap and cut into 1/4-in. slices.
 Place 1 in. apart on greased baking sheets.
 Bake at 350° for 10-12 minutes or until set.
 Remove to wire racks to cool.
 Store in an airtight container at room temperature, or freeze for up to 3 months.
-Yield: 16 dozen.
+Yield: about 16 dozen.